Should You Take Shilajit On An Empty Stomach?

 When the stomach is empty, the digestive system doesn't have to work excessively, creating an optimal environment for absorbing Shilajit components.

-This helps enhance the effects of Shilajit, such as increased energy, improved cognitive function, and vitality.
+This helps enhance the benefits of Shilajit, such as increased energy, improved cognitive function, and vitality.

 However, using Shilajit on an empty stomach may cause some individuals to experience adverse effects.
 Here are some issues I want to address: [3]